gottacatchenall/ms_sampling_effort/manuscript.md

 species in the species pool clearly effects this and should be taken into account when designing samples.

+Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
+We assume that this distribution is the same everywhere (again unlikely).

 ## Positive associations increase the probability of false-negatives

 This simple model above doesn't consider the possibility that there are positive